How to Transcribe a Recorded Conversation into Notion: Zoom Recordings, Voice Memos & IC Recorders

 • No bot in the meeting — your guest doesn't see a "Notetaker" name in the participant list

-• No host permission needed — works for Zooms where the other side is hosting
+• No host permission needed — works for Zoom calls where the other side is hosting

 • One-click Notion export — Pro plan pushes the AI-generated transcript and summary straight to a Notion page